Noise dissipation mechanisms of an acoustic liner under grazing flow: Parametric analysis of acoustic dissipation for a single orifice

 \subsection{Acoustic dissipation by vortex shedding}

-The contours of the power density transferred from the acoustic field to the vortical field, $\Pi_g(\phi)$, at different SPL levels are shown in \fref{fig:Pi_M0} and \fref{fig:Pi_M03} for the no-flow condition and for grazing flow at $M=0.3$, respectively.
+The contours of the power density transferred from the acoustic field to the vortical field normalized in viscous units, $\Pi^+_g(\phi)$, at different SPL levels are shown in \fref{fig:Pi_M0} and \fref{fig:Pi_M03} for the no-flow condition and in the presence of grazing flow at $M=0.3$, respectively.
 In these plots, regions contributing to acoustic dissipation by vortex shedding appear in red, while regions associated with acoustic generation are shown in blue.
-Two characteristic phases are highlighted: the inflow phase $(\phi=\pi/2)$ and the outflow phase $(\phi=3\pi/2)$.
+Two characteristic phases are shown: the inflow phase $(\phi=\pi/2)$ and the outflow phase $(\phi=3\pi/2)$.

-In the absence of grazing flow (\fref{fig:Pi_M0}), at the lower SPL levels, 130 and 140\,dB, the power density transferred from the acoustic field to the vortical field is negligible.
+In the absence of the grazing flow (\fref{fig:Pi_M0}), at the lower SPL levels, 130 and 140\,dB, the power density transferred from the acoustic field to the vortical field is negligible.
 This observation is consistent with the observations reported by \citet{tam_microfluid_2000} who showed that for SPL below 150 dB the contribution of vortex shedding to the overall dissipation is minimal.
-As the SPL increases to 150\,dB, positive regions of $\Pi_g$ associated with vortical structures appear at the orifice mouth during both the inflow and outflow phases.
-At 160\,dB, these patterns becomes clearly visible: vortices form at the orifice mouth and roll up either inside the cavity (inflow) or into the channel region (outflow).
+As the SPL increases to 150\,dB, positive regions of $\Pi^+_g$ associated with vortical structures appear at the orifice mouth during both the inflow and outflow phases.
+At 160\,dB, these patterns becomes clearly visible: vortices form at the orifice mouth and roll up either inside the cavity (inflow) or into outside it (outflow).
 These regions, identifiable both in the inflow and in the outflow, contribute to the rate of acoustic energy dissipation by vortex shedding.